 Tips for Lips During Lock-Down and Beyond

 We often forget the skin on our lips in our beauty regime which can spoil an otherwise well-cared-for face.
 The skin on our lips is super thin, and lips tend to decrease in size as we age due to the loss of collagen, which changes the overall appearance of our countenance.
-Including the lips in your personal skincare routine may help stave off the ageing process.
+Including these lip tips in your personal skincare routine may help stave off the ageing process.

 Tips for healthy lips: